 GDPR: Choosing the right tool to manage personal data processes

 Are you searching for a tool to track and manage personal data processes within your organization?
-As the deadline for GDPR compliance approaches, the pressure is on to have systems and processes in place that keep data safe and help you mitigate the risks of a data breach.
-Obligations for both data controllers and processors have increased in comparison to the 1995 Data Protection Directive, resulting in an increased risk for companies where they will have to deal with a growing amount of claims from data subjects but also have to revise their liability policies.
+With GDPR, the pressure is on to have systems and processes in place that keep data safe and help you mitigate the risks of a data breach.
+Obligations for both data controllers and processors have increased, resulting in an increased risk for companies where they will have to deal with a growing amount of claims from data subjects but also have to revise their liability policies.
 Luckily, technology can help you stay on top of your data processes and breaches to avoid sanctions.
 The nature and amount of data processing makes manually monitoring personal data impossible.
 Strategic data protection and Legal Tech go hand in hand.
 Intelligent tools support you in analysing, optimising and documenting all relevant data-protection processes.
 The following is a selection of the benefits and potential applications of these specialised technologies: